What is CHC50113 Diploma of Early Childhood Education and Care?

 - 'Subsidies may apply'

 - For more information contact Child Care Services Training.

 Learning Pathways and Delivery Methods

-CCST offers various methods of delivery for your convenience:
+CCST offers an external method of delivery for your convenience:

-- Externally via a self-paced mode: this delivery is completed via a resource package that includes support materials, text books and assessment resources.
+- Externally via a self-paced mode: this delivery is completed via a resource package that includes support materials, text books, self study guide and assessment resources.
 For learners working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
 CCST will contact learners fortnightly to see how they are going and offer on-going support and motivation.
 This will be via: email, phone and face to visits.
 Resources will be accessed by our online Moodle portal.

 - For Diploma students, we have a facilitated tutorial session scheduled for 1 night per month at our training rooms.
 We assist students with their study.
 Study sessions and workshops may also be available to learners who may require additional support.
 Learners will have access to a facilitator to provide support as they work through their units of competency.

 - Recognition of Prior Learning will also be discussed with all learners (if relevant) to appropriately recognise any previous learning.
 We have an RPL Information kit if you would like more information regarding this; please call Lisa Tregenza to discuss the best option for you.